-This donation kick started the development of the area by the Garden Group which is made up of parents, governors, teachers and friends of the school.
+This donation kick-started the development of the area by the Garden Group which is made up of parents, governors, teachers and friends of the school.
 The aim of the group is to provide a garden that allows children to experience the wonder of nature and thrill of growing plants and vegetables.
 As well as being a place to experience gardening hands on, it is also a space that provides learning opportunities for many other subjects.

 The garden now has an area of 19 raised beds, one for each class.
 There is a bird garden with a hide, a large wildlife pond, a quiet memory corner and a WWII garden.
 There are 8 water butts around the garden and three large compost bins.
 There is also a small wind turbine and solar panel.
-All of this has been achieved with the hard work and fund raising endeavours of the Garden Group.
+All of this has been achieved with the hard work and fundraising endeavours of the Garden Group.
 None of the school’s education budget is allocated to this garden.

-The garden is home to a great deal of wildlife and there are special bird boxes, bat boxes, bee hotels, hedgehog houses and a from home.
+The garden is home to a great deal of wildlife and there are special bird boxes, bat boxes, bee hotels, hedgehog houses and a frog home.
 The garden had been the Winner in the Schools section of the Dorset Wildlife Trust, Wildlife Friendly Garden, once in 2011 and again in 2015.

 In 2012, the Garden Group were proud to open for the National Gardens Scheme and raised over £400 for charity.
 The NGS Open Weekend has now become an annual event in the school calendar.